eliasbagley/gitencrypt/README.md

 This appends the filter config information into the .gitattributes files and the .git/config files.

-## Setting up the repo in a directory or another machine
+## Setting up the repo in a different directory or a different machine

 If you later clone your encrypted to a new location, you will have to repeat step 3. to setup the filters again, and run `git reset HEAD --hard` to force the smudge filter to decrypt the first time.
 After that you can use the git repo as normal.